faisalaljishi/transaction_API/readme.md

    ### Background:

-   To quickly get started with this project visit this [link](http://127.0.0.1:8085/api/), (may not work if Heroku link is not up) which links all the API requests possible.
+   To quickly get started with this project visit this [link](http://127.0.0.1:8085/api/), (may not work if Heroku link is not up) which a hosted version of the project.
+The page links all the API requests possible.
 Reading the [Admin](#admin) section is also recommended to easily view any changes to the database.

    First, we have the All Fields link, which details all the data the database currently contains.
 Note that most of these are not meant to be modified by the API, the API should only list database entries, award a user points, or charge a user points.